-This written assignment is worth 10%.
-It is due on Wednesday, November 8th, 4:00pm - as an electronic copy submitted on Canvas (two places, Vericite submission and as an assignment, see Canvas for details).
+The paper will be worth 20% of your overall grade.
+It is due on Wednesday, November 7th, 4:00pm as an electronic copy submitted on Canvas (two places, Vericite submission and as an assignment, see Canvas for details).
 Late essays will be penalized one letter grade per day in fairness to students who submit their essay on time.
 Refer to the specific handout about this assignment for more details.
 Please take advantage of Academic Learning Services (PLC 68; 346-3226), which offers free workshops and drop-in tutoring for writing.
-A short essay proposal is due online on Canvas Friday 10/27 at midnight.
-Anonymous peer feedback to two classmates is due Monday 10/30 by noon.
-This gives you time to develop your ideas and avoid last minute writers block before the final paper is due.
+A short essay outline (1 page) is due online on Canvas Wednesday, 10/24 at midnight.
+This gives you time to develop your ideas and avoid last minute writer's block before the final paper is due.
+The essay outline will be worth 5% of your overall grade.